-In addition to our existing facilities, faculty and students collaborate with a variety of agencies in Georgia and beyond.
-These collaborators provide Georgia Southern students and faculty with access to a broad range of habitats, research opportunities, and study sites.
+In addition to our campus facilities, faculty and students collaborate with a variety of agencies and nonprofits in Georgia and beyond.
+These collaborators provide Georgia Southern students and faculty access to a broad range of habitats, research and learning opportunities, and study sites.

 Cumberland Island National Seashore.
 Cumberland Island is one of Georgia’s best-known barrier islands, home to biologically diverse estuaries, salt marsh, barrier beaches, and maritime forest.
-The National Park Service manages the site and facilities research by Georgia Southern faculty and students, including on-site housing.
+The National Park Service manages the site and facilities, including on-site housing.
+Cumberland is a frequent site for research by Georgia Southern faculty and students.

 Georgia Department of Natural Resources.
 The Coastal Resource Division and the Nongame Wildlife Division of the DNR are instrumental in facilitating many of the research projects carried out by faculty and students.
 From funding graduate student research to providing access to DNR-controlled sites such as Ossabaw Island and Little Egg Island Bar, the Georgia Department of Natural Resources is an important collaborator for the department.

 Gray’s Reef National Marine Sanctuary.
-Gray’s Reef, located 32 km off Sapelo Island, is one of the largest near shore live-bottom reefs in the southeastern United States.
-Encompassing 58 sq km of live-bottom habitat, Gray’s Reef is a submerged limestone area that attracts many species of sponges, tunicates, echinoderms, bryozoans, and benthic and pelagic fish, and is part of the only known winter calving ground for the endangered Northern Right Whale.
+Gray’s Reef, located 20 miles off Sapelo Island, is one of the largest near shore live-bottom reefs in the southeastern United States.
+Encompassing 22 square miles of live-bottom habitat, Gray’s Reef is a submerged limestone area that attracts many species of sponges, tunicates, echinoderms, bryozoans, and benthic and pelagic fish, and is part of the only known winter calving ground for the endangered Northern Right Whale.
 Georgia Southern faculty and students visit the reef often as part of research collaborations with NOAA-National Marine Sanctuary biologists.

 Mountain Lake Biological Station.
-Located at 1200-m elevation in the Allegheny Mountains of southwest Virginia, this field station for the University of Virginia is an ideal resource for students wishing to work on montane plants or animals.
+Located at an elevation of 3800 ft in the Allegheny Mountains of southwest Virginia, this field station for the University of Virginia is an ideal resource for students wishing to work on montane plants or animals.
 Faculty from Georgia Southern teach at Mountain Lake on a regular basis and maintain research collaborations with UVA faculty.

 Phinizy Center for Water Sciences.
 Phinizy Center’s mission is to promote environmental stewardship through research, education, and public outreach.
 Phinizy Center conducts research in watershed management and river basin ecology focusing on impacts to the Savannah River and its tributaries.
 Georgia Southern faculty and students collaborate with the center on research in the nearby Ogeechee River.

 Sapelo Island National Estuarine Research Reserve.
-Sapelo Island, located about 1.5 hours from campus, is one of Georgia’s most biologically and culturally rich barrier islands.
+Sapelo Island, easily accessible from all of our campuses, is one of Georgia’s most biologically and culturally rich barrier islands.
 Georgia Southern students have worked in close cooperation with reserve staff to conduct research on vector-borne disease, forest ecology, oak restoration, and fish population dynamics.

 Savannah River Site.
-The US Department of Energy’s Savannah River Site, located about 2 hours north of campus, encompasses over 80,000 ha of forested habitat.
+The US Department of Energy’s Savannah River Site, located about 2 hours north of Statesboro, encompasses almost 200,000 acres of forested habitat.
 Georgia Southern faculty and students have collaborated with scientists from USDA Forest Service, University of Georgia’s Savannah River Ecology Lab, and Department of Energy’s Savannah River National Lab on a variety of ecological studies.